yashbrahmbhatt/LazyFramework/Documentation/AutoDocs/DataTableToMarkdown.md

-# SuccessTestCase (2)
+# DataTableToMarkdown
-Class: SuccessTestCase
+Class: DataTableToMarkdown

-A basic template for a test with the expected outcome being success.
+Convert a DataTable into Markdown.
+Uses only .ToString for all data types so transform the column to string first for different formatting.

 <hr />